smejkka3/IntroToML/README.md

 4. Bayesian Learning - LR, Naive Bayes
 5. SVM
 6. NN - self implemented, Partly Pytorch, Pytorch
+7. CNN and transfer learning

 - all notebooks are from the course of machine learning workshop at TU Berlin
+- incomplete notebooks will be filled overtime